timbrinson/FloraCatalog/docs/Notes and To Do.md

 Database:

--Create the database, load it with WCVP data and integrate the FloraCatalog to use it.
+-Done Create the database, load it with WCVP data and integrate the FloraCatalog to use it.

--What is the best database given the needs which is easy to set up, evolve and administer?
+-Done What is the best database given the needs which is easy to set up, evolve and administer?
 Consider backups, traceability, lineage, merging records, updating records with most recent from sources, updating records with data following the latest rules of what to include, etc.

+-Do we need more indexes, e.g. on Genus, Species, Infraspecies, Cultivar, GH, SH and combinations?

+-Can we use the Supabase Authentication for end users?
+How to set that up?

 Data Managment:

-- Before integrating with a database I would like your help with data modeling and design for data management.
+-(done) Before integrating with a database I would like your help with data modeling and design for data management.

   It is important to maintain lineage of the data and have traceability of changes.
 It needs to be clear the source of information and how it got from the source to the database.
 It needs proper citation for the source of the information, a timestamp when the information came from the source and a timestamp when the data was added and updated in the database.
 Also capture what was the process that made the updates.